Learning the Skills

 - Deliver the ‘Skills Zone’ activities

-- Be the key driver in creating the ultimate program atmosphere
+- Be the key driver in creating an exciting and fun program atmosphere

 Recruitment and training of these deliverers will be conducted by your State and Territory Cricket Association.
 In addition to the deliverers, each club taking part in a MILO T20 Blast program is expected to provide a team manager to help coordinate their own team.